-Vescent develops and manufactures novel electro-optic, waveguide, and laser technologies.
-From giant voltage control over optical phase to frequency stabilized diode laser systems and precision electronics, our scientists and engineers are continuously developing cutting-edge solutions to technical challenges.
+Vescent develops and manufactures novel electro-optic and laser technologies.
+We offer frequency-stabilized diode laser systems and precision electronics; our scientists and engineers are continuously developing cutting-edge solutions to technical challenges.

 - We have a Winner!
 (6/26/2017) - Recently, we randomly drew a name from an electronic hat containing the names of all the visitors to our booths at CLEO and DAMOP this year.
 The lucky winner will receive a free SLICE-QT four-channel temperature controller.
 Alas, we have not yet been able to contact the winner (please check your voice and emails if […]

 - Meet Us at LWoP or ICOLS (6/25/2017) -

 - Vescent Lasers Support Flying MOT (5/24/2017) - Dana Anderson, a professor at the University of Colorado Boulder and a Fellow at JILA, and his team have executed the first known civilian flight carrying a payload of ultracold rubidium atoms by flying from Boulder to Cheyenne, WY and back.
 The “Physics Package” of the MOT comprising the rubidium-charged vacuum chamber was provided by Cold […]

 - Vescent Seeks Summer R&D Intern (4/4/2017) - Vescent Photonics is seeking a summer intern to assist in the development of state-of-the-art lasers, laser control electronics, and accessory electro-optic modules.
 If you want to get experience developing scientific products in a true commercial R&D environment, we’d like to speak with you.

 - Look for Vescent at… (3/28/2017) - [/row]